 Get out of the house regularly

 We might feel like staying inside in our jammies when it’s cold and dreary outside, but how much better we’ll feel if we get dressed and run some errands, visit a relative, or have coffee with a friend.

 I work from home so I have the tendency to stay home and keep working when the weather isn’t to my liking.
 But I try to practice what I preach, which is moderation in all things, including how I take care of myself during the winter months.

 So I plan my family visits and errands, appointments and social times, at regular intervals throughout the week.

-Do I love putting on the layers, the coat, the boots, the gloves, and all that stuff?
+Do I love putting on the layers, the coat, the winter boots, the gloves, and all that stuff?
 No. But it’s a means to an end, so I do what I have to do in order to stay connected with my world.